docusign/docusign-esign-java-client/readme.md

 `Envelope`: Just like a normal Postal Envelope.It contains things like Documents, Recipients, and Tabs

-Document: The PDF, Doc, Image, or other item you want signed.
+`Document`: The PDF, Doc, Image, or other item you want signed.
 If it is not a PDF, you must include the File Extension in the API call

-Tab: Tied to a position on a Document and defines what happens there.
+`Tab`: Tied to a position on a Document and defines what happens there.
 For example, you have a SignHere Tab wherever you want a Recipient to sign

-Recipient: The person you want to send the Envelope to.
+`Recipient`: The person you want to send the Envelope to.
 Requires a UserName and Email

-Captive Recipient: Recipient signs in an iframe on your website instead of receving an email
+`Captive Recipient`: Recipient signs in an iframe on your website instead of receving an email

-PowerForm: A pre-created Envelope that you can launch instead of writing server-side code
+`PowerForm`: A pre-created Envelope that you can launch instead of writing server-side code

 Rate Limits